-In the first case, if the space to be heated is larger than 150 square feet, it will be less costly to purchase equipment to use a supply voltage of 240 volts due to the limitation of current intensity of the thermostats of 15 amps.
+In the first case, if the space to be heated is larger than 150 square feet, it will be less costly to purchase equipment to use a supply voltage of 240 volts due to the thermostat 15 amp current limitation.

 In the second case, due to the configuration of the premises, it could be easier to use one voltage rather than another by connecting, for example, to an existing electrical circuit provided that it is dedicated to heating and that the current of the circuit allows it.
 We strongly recommend that you contact an electrician to properly assess the possibilities before making your purchase: the mats and heating cables must be connected to the voltage for which they are manufactured.